-1 Your primary concern must be to maintain and improve the health, well- being, care and safety of patients.
+Your primary concern must be to maintain and improve the health, well-being, care and safety of patients.

 Example: Ensure that patient safety is your primary concern - speak to the appropriate person if you think you have made a mistake.

-2 Develop your professional competence, skills, and standing to bring health gain and value to the community and society.
+Develop your professional competence, skills, and standing to bring health gain and value to the community and society.

 Example: Take responsibility for your learning on placement and only practice within your limits of competence.

-3 Be honest and trustworthy and show respect to others.
+Be honest and trustworthy and show respect to others.

 Protect patient, prescriber and business confidentiality.

-4 Conduct yourself in a manner that enhances the service provided and maintains the good name of your profession.Example:Communicateeffectivelyandappropriatelywithpatients/customers, your Supervisor, staff at the Training Establishment, and APPEL staff while on placement.Apple Staff while on placement.
-5 Maintain your professional knowledge and competence.
+Conduct yourself in a manner that enhances the service provided and maintains the good name of your profession.

+Example: Communicate effectively and appropriately with patients/customers, your Supervisor, staff at the Training Establishment, and APPEL staff while on placement.

+Maintain your professional knowledge and competence.

 Example: Engage with all opportunities to learn and develop while on placement.

-6 Be aware of your obligations under the Code of Conduct and do not breach the Code.
+Be aware of your obligations under the Code of Conduct and do not breach the Code.

 Example: Comply with all APPEL policies while on placement, I.e. the terms and conditions set out in the Student Placement Agreement.

-If you become aware of any potential breaches of the Schools of Pharmacy Joint Student Code of Conduct or any potential patient safety incidents during the placement, please contact APPEL.
+If you become aware of any potential breaches of the APPEL Joint Student Code of Conduct or any potential patient safety incidents during the placement, please contact APPEL.
 At this early stage of a student's professional career, it is important that such behaviours are highlighted to students, so that they can be given support to help them develop.
-Discussing a matter with a Practice Educator does not necessarily mean it will impact your student's progression, but it will allow an opportunity for your student to receive feedback.
+Discussing a matter with a Practice Educator does not necessarily mean it will impact your student's progression, but it will allow an opportunity for your student to receive feedback. and support.